 This minimally invasive treatment is effective for killing bacteria within the skin that causes acne, which results in fewer acne bumps, less facial redness and pigmented acne scares within the skin.
 It works by using short blasts of high-intensity light to produce younger-looking skin that is more even in tone and texture.

-A BBL acne laser treatment also uses a filter that creates a “blue light effect” that is able to destroy the bacteria that forms acne.
-This blue light process is able to diminish acne and acne scars through a series of treatments.
+A BBL acne laser treatment also uses a filter that creates a “blue light effect” that can destroy the bacteria that forms acne.
+This blue light process can diminish acne and acne scars through a series of treatments.

 Medical Aesthetics Training at National Laser Institute

-With over a decade of excellence, National Laser Institute offers medical aesthetics training that can be completed in just 2 weeks!
+With over a decade of excellence, National Laser Institute offers medical aesthetics training that can be completed in just two weeks!

-Our cosmetic laser and Botox courses are led by some of the industry’s leading physicians, nurses and cosmetic laser experts who have 7 to 20 years of experience in the field.
+Our cosmetic laser and Botox courses are led by some of the industry’s leading physicians, nurses and cosmetic laser experts who have seven to 20 years of experience in the field.

 Are you looking for the ultimate learning experience?
 Each course includes classroom (didactic) education and clinical hands-on training to gain real-world experience in a medical spa setting.

 The Comprehensive Laser Course is by far our most popular course for estheticians and those looking for a career change.
 It covers some of the most in-demand cosmetic laser treatments such as laser hair removal, Intense Pulsed Light (IPL) photofacial, skin rejuvenation, skin tightening, body contouring (CoolSculpting) and more.

 Our CE/CME programs are geared towards physicians, nurses and medical professionals looking to earn their Botox training and certification.
 Attendees will have the opportunity to learn aesthetic procedures like Botox (botulinum toxin), dermal fillers (Restylane®, Perlane® and Juvederm®), Kybella, Platelet Rich Plasma (PRP) and more.